 In the story, the peach boy Momotaro gives a food called Kibidango (きびだんご) to a talking dog, monkey, and green pheasant to befriend.

 What is Kibidango?

-Therefore, Okayama’s Kibidango is a Gyuhi in itself, which is sometimes flavored with millet powder.
+Therefore, Okayama’s Kibidango is a Gyuhi (in itself), and some makers flavor it with millet powder.

 Image: Goo Blog Takeo 1213

 Either way, I love Koeido’s Kibidango.
-The Gyuhi rice dumpling has a gentle sweetness and is very soft and has become one of the souvenirs that represent Okayama today.
+The Gyuhi rice dumpling is super soft and delightfully sweet, and it now has become one of the souvenirs Okayama boasts.

 Nihonichi Kibidango from Hokkaido

-Actually, Japan has one more famous Kibidando, which is completely different from that of Okayama.
-The Kibidango “Nihon-Ichi Kibidango (日本一きびだんご)” is a kind of Dagashi candy and is sold mainly in Hokkaido, the northernmost prefecture of Japan.
+This Kibidango is a kind of Dagashi candy, sold mainly in Hokkaido, the northernmost prefecture of Japan.

-The Hokkaido’s Kibidango is a Mochi-like treat made mainly with “Mochi-Gome (餅米)” glutinous rice, sugar, malt syrup, and sweet red bean paste, which is coated with a thin wafer sheet.
+The Dagashi is a Mochi-like treat made with Mochigome (餅米) glutinous rice, sugar, malt syrup, and sweet red bean paste, and the sweet has a thin wafer coating.

 (Reference Pages: Wikipedia 吉備団子, 日本一きびだんご )